 - Educational Conference

-- Notice of Allegations & Sanctions shared with Inter/National Organization
+- Notice of Allegations (investigation summary) shared with key stakeholders

 Student organizations, through their officers and members, are also expected to take responsible action in emergency situations.
 While the Policy on Amnesty for Individual Good Samaritans and Students in Need of Emergency Medical Attention may not fully apply, adherence to steps outlined above by a student organization’s officers and/or members will be considered a mitigating factor when determining the outcome of or sanction for misconduct.
 Additionally, the University will consider a failure of officers and/or members to adhere to steps described to be an aggravating factor when determining the outcome of or sanction for misconduct.
 Please see Section 11.3 and 11.4 of the Student Code of Conduct.